 HEAD OF COMMUNICATIONS, ADVOCACY & POLICY

 Stephanie holds an LLM in International Law from the University of Edinburgh, and a BA in International Relations & Diplomacy.
 She has previous communications, external relations and project management experience from internships at the United Nations and private sector organisations.
-She is currently a member of the 3rd European Health Parliament.
+She was a member of the 3rd European Health Parliament.
 Stephanie has lived and worked in 12 countries around the world, including the United States, the Netherlands, Thailand and Chile.

 COMMUNICATIONS & EVENTS INTERN